stormpath/stormpath-sdk-spec/specifications/config.md

 1. Check if the key `client.apiKey` exists.
 If the key is missing then throw an error stating `API key cannot be empty`.
 2. Check if either key `client.apiKey.id` or `client.apiKey.secret` are missing.
 If either one of them are, then throw an error stating `API key ID and secret is required`.

+## Applying Configuration

+After the loaded configuration has been processed and validated, it should be applied to the SDK Client object as appropriate.
+For example (assuming any of these are set via this configuration):

+* Connection and cache timeouts should be translated from seconds to the unit of time the SDK is expecting.
+* Resource-specific cache definitions should be built and added to the SDK's cache manager instance.
+* The authentication scheme (Basic or SAuthc1) should be applied.